konsnos/Battleship/README.md

 ```

 ### 3. Add the players
 The game can be played with 2 players.
-In theory more can be added but this hasn't been tested.

 Players can be either AI or Human.
-AI players can be given a strategy class that defines their way of play.
+AI players require an AI from a selection available.
+Currently only 2 are available, Random and Hunter.

 An array with the player names will also need to be created that defines the player order.

 ```
-AIPlayer aiPlayer = new AIPlayer("Random Strategy", new RandomStrategy());
+var aiPlayer = new AIPlayer("Hunter AI", AIFactory.GetAI(battleshipSession, AIType.Hunter));
 HumanPlayer humanPlayer = new HumanPlayer("Konstantinos");

 string[] playerOrder = { aiPlayer.Name, humanPlayer.Name };